modo-lv/caves-of-qud-mods/README.md

 * The target is the one originally aimed at (hitting something else by accident or through bullet spread doesn't count).

+## Cooking and Gathering

+Cooking meals, harvesting plants and butchering corpses all train the [Cooking and Gathering](https://wiki.cavesofqud.com/wiki/Cooking_and_Gathering) skill.

+Harvesting has an exceedingly low training value (you'd need thousands of plants to unlock the skill just by harvesting), butchering is only mildly better (around a thousand corpses).
+Most training is earned through cooking meals at campfires (around 300 meals until a skill unlock), and "tasty" meals earn double points.

 ## Customs and Folklore

 [Customs and Folklore] is trained whenever you gain reputation from a water ritual.
 Note that unlocking it requires at least 19 Intelligence.
 It can still be trained, but will only unlock once the requirement is met.

-## Cooking

-Cooking meal trains the [Cooking and Gathering](https://wiki.cavesofqud.com/wiki/Cooking_and_Gathering) skill.
-"Tasty" meals double the point increase.

 ## Physic